Williamsoditi/Williamsoditi/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

 I am currently a student in Moringa School studying Software Development 💻.
-A great problem solver and I can't wait to implement my problem solving skills with code to facilitate a brighter future 💡
+A great problem solver and I can't wait to implement my problem solving skills to facilitate a brighter future 💡

 <br>
 <div align="center">